Senior services

 Grocery shopping

 Getting your grocery shopping done can be a challenge.
-Our volunteers can assist you in the store or list shop on your behalf. $10/shopping trip.
+Our volunteers can assist with a list shop on your behalf. $10/shopping trip.

 Home maintenance